7rah/sidebery/README.md

   </details>
   <br/>

   That's basically all custom styles I use myself.
-I'll try to keep this `userChrome` snipped updated (relative to the beta version of Firefox).
+I'll try to keep this `userChrome` snippet updated (relative to the beta version of Firefox).

   For more features and other styling options/themes check out these resources: